wxie2017/wxie2017.github.io/pages/speech/story_of_rooster.md

 I checked the hen-house.
 There he was!
 He sat deeply inside the hen-house.
 I called him out.
 Oh ho!
 What happened?
 One of his eyes was lost with blood.

+We all knew.
 There must have been a horrifying fight between little flower and the neighbour's new rooster.
 Little flower must have fought with the stronger opponent to his last feather.

 But, apparently, he lost the fight and lost his eye.
 I was very sorrow and hold little flower tightly, almost cried.

-He still cared his hens for the days.
+He still cared his hens for days.

 That weekend, my family had a chicken meal.
 I didn't eat.
 I showed my respect to a wonderful creature who had lived his life with love and honor, glory and failure.